proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/exchange-market.md

 ---

 # Overview
 A user can create an [exchange](exchange-market.md#exchange) offer.
 Also, any user can select a suitable offer and [exchange](exchange-market.md#exchange) its [mosaics](mosaic.md) for others using ProximaX Exchange Market.
-The market always has the ProximaX permanent offer for buying and selling any offical mosaic.
+The market always has the ProximaX permanent offer for buying and selling any official mosaic.

 <div class="info">